SOUTHEAST CENTER FOR INTEGRATED METABOLOMICS

 SECIM provides state-of-the-art metabolomics services to users in all areas of biomedical and biological sciences.
 Several technologies contribute to the SECIM pipeline, giving users the flexibility to choose the best approach for a particular problem.
 New metabolomics technologies will be regularly added and integrated into SECIM.
 SECIM also provides educational opportunities to help create the next generation of metabolomics experts.

-SECIM Administration
+SECIM Leadership

 The SECIM Administrative Core provides a single point of access for researchers, while overseeing and coordinating activities across all SECIM components.
 The UF Clinical and Translational Science Institute strengthens SECIM’s administrative capacity by providing additional business management expertise and leveraging existing infrastructure for informatics and sample management.